Crotalus lepidus klauberi: Common names

-Banded rock rattlesnake, blue rattlesnake, green rattlesnake, green rock rattlesnake, rock rattlesnake.
+Common names for C. lepidus klauberi include banded rock rattlesnake, blue rattlesnake, green rattlesnake, green rock rattlesnake, rock rattlesnake.

 Behavior

-These are nocturnal, secretive snakes.
-They spend most of their time hiding in rock crevices.
-Often found in canyons, scree slopes, or man-made road cuts.
-Research has shown that they do not typically travel far, and often spend their entire lives on one particular slope or ridge.
-Their diet consists of primarily lizards and rodents.
-They are quite shy snakes, often not even rattling if approached, relying instead on their camouflage to blend into the rocky habitat.
-They are most likely to be seen after a summer afternoon thunderstorm, or rain shower, when they come out to bask and search for food.
+C. l. klauberi is a nocturnal, secretive snake.
+It spends most of its time hiding in rock crevices, and is often found in canyons, scree slopes, or man-made road cuts.
+Research has shown that it does not typically travel far, and often spends its entire life on one particular slope or ridge.
+Its diet consists of primarily lizards and rodents.
+It is a quite shy snake, often not even rattling if approached, relying instead on its camouflage to blend into the rocky habitat.
+It is most likely to be seen after a summer afternoon thunderstorm, or rain shower, when it comes out to bask and search for food.